candyyng/Mobile-XDK-Fiuu_Examples/README.md

-# [Mobile XDK] – RazerMS Examples
+# [Mobile XDK] – Fiuu Examples

 <img src="https://user-images.githubusercontent.com/38641542/74424311-a9d64000-4e8c-11ea-8d80-d811cfe66972.jpg">

 This repo is the collection of RazerMS XDK example project.
-Please find the your platform tools integration guide at https://github.com/search?q=org%3ARazerMS+xdk .
+Please find the your platform tools integration guide at https://github.com/search?q=org%3AFiuuPayment+xdk.

 # Recommended download
 Below is the recommended ways to download/clone the repo to speed up or reduce the bandwidth usage